wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

      * `field`: the column field name.
      * `data`: the table data.

-   Return `false` to filter out the column/row.
+   Return `false` to filter out the current column/row.
+   Return `true` to dont filter out the current column/row.
    Return `null` to skip the custom search for the current value.

 - **Default:** `undefined`